 AmDee values the importance of work-life balance.
-Progressive both in solutions for clients as well as internal culture, our employees are distributed across multiple time-zones and work on their own schedules creating a stronger work-life balance, and a happy, fulfilled staff.
+Progressive both in solutions for clients as well as internal culture.
+Our employees are distributed across time-zones.
+Working on their own schedules creats a stronger work-life balance, and a happy, fulfilled staff.

 We recognize that happiness of employees is directly dependant on work-life balance.
-Happy employees mean they work harder, are more dedicated to their role and company, and studies show that employees stay healthier overall, so it’s in the best interest of the organization.
+Happy employees mean they work harder, are more dedicated to their role and company.
+Studies show that employees generally stay healthier too.

 Organizational Psychologist, Dr. Ellen Ernst Kossek and colleagues characterize a sustainable workforce as “one whose employees have the positive energy, capabilities, vitality, and resources to meet current and future organizational performance demands while sustaining their economic and mental health on and off the job.”
 (Kossek, Ellen & Valcour, Monique & Lirio, Pamela.
 (2013).

 AmDee owner and founder Amar encourages employees to take advantage of the ability to work anywhere.
 Elyssa, our Project Manager, is doing just that, with time-honed tradition of a pilgrimage.

 Currently living and working in Spain, Elyssa learned of a time-honored tradition she felt compelled to experience- The Camino de Santiago (The Way of St James)- a series of pilgrimage routes established in medieval times to the shrine of St. James in Santiago de Compostela in northern Spain where believers say the saint is buried.
 Today these routes are not only for pilgrimages but also popular hiking and cycling paths that millions come each year to conquer.

-With a job that allows you to work anywhere, Elyssa decided to take on the Camino de Norte, or the northern way, through the raw beauty of Spanish forests adjacent to the Bay of Biscay.
+Fortunate to work anywhere, Elyssa decided to take on the Camino de Norte, or the northern way.
+Traveling through the raw beauty of Spanish forests adjacent to the Bay of Biscay.
 Using the time difference in her favor, she knew she would be able to hike the first half of the day, and get settled into each town along the route before most of the AmDee east-coaster clients would be looking for answers.

-To prepare for her journey, she made she was caught up on any work she could complete and packed all her essentials for an outdoor adventure-clothes and boots, hiking poles, Frutos Secos- a Spanish trail mix made of nuts and seeds- as well as must-have work equipment, which fortunately is minimal- just her smartphone and local phone plan, tablet, charging cables and notebook and a pen.
+To prepare for her journey.
+First she made she was caught up on any work she could complete.
+She packed all her essentials for an outdoor adventure-clothes and boots, hiking poles, Frutos Secos- a Spanish trail mix made of nuts and seeds- as well as must-have work equipment.
+Fortunately it is minimal- just her smartphone with local phone plan, tablet, charging cables and notebook and a pen.

 The Journey Begins

-Upn completing her first day she received her first stamp in her Credencial- a hiking passport/journal- and hopped on WiFi at the hostel to answer work emails and address a few work challenges.
+Upon completing her first day she received her first stamp in her Credencial- a hiking passport/journal.
+Then she hopped on WiFi at the hostel to answer work emails and address a few work challenges.
 While doing outdoor adventures is nothing new to Elyssa, sometimes finding consistent and fast WiFi is a challenge.
 Luckily, the WiFi here worked great and she was able to attend to work matters as usual.

 Internet in Small Spanish Towns

-For the next several days, Elyssa hiked five to six hours a day through breathtaking views of the Spanish mountains, stopping only for occasional photo ops and ending her days in interesting cities along the way including San Sebastian, Zaratuz, and Deba.
+For the next several days, Elyssa hiked five to six hours a day.
+Traversing through breathtaking views of the Spanish mountains, stopping only for occasional photo ops and ending her days in interesting cities along the way including San Sebastian, Zaratuz, and Deba.

-Most evenings it rained, so she worked in the local café or hostel taking breaks to run to the store for provisions, and to prepare for the next days hike.
+Most evenings it rained.
+She worked in the local café or hostel taking breaks to run for provisions, and to prepare for the next days hike.
 After completing as much work as possible on slow WiFi, with sometimes scarce power sources, she often stayed up until midnight enjoying the company of other travelers.
 As she settled down to sleep, appreciating for the flexibility of this job.

 Elyssa said one of her favorite cities was the adorable ocean village of Lekeitio where “we stayed at Markina-Xemein – a monastery- with a hilarious and friendly priest and nun as our hosts who entertained us with jokes and anecdotes while we stuffed ourselves on food we had picked up at the local grocery store.”